ProJakob/ClubServer/README.md

 With this project I'm also actively learning how to use the netty library.
 And of course we all learn more about our favourite block game with this!

+### Why the name?
+Simple: The hack comes from HackClub and the Server, well because it's a Server!

 ## What is done?
 - [x] Spawning in
 - [x] Server-side handling of player movement